Live Music at Victory Square

 - Richmond World Festival – a free multicultural event at Minoru Park on the Friday and Saturday.
 (CANCELLED in 2022)

 - Shipyard Night Market – with live music in North Vancouver on the Friday night.

 - Bands on the Beach – free live music (including country) at Harrison Hot Springs on the Saturday and Sunday.

-For more information about the Block Party on September 3rd, click Victory Square Block Party.
+For more information about the Block Party, click Victory Square Block Party.